 Frequently Asked Questions (FAQs) about Beef Wellington

-- What cut of beef is best for Beef Wellington?
-Beef tenderloin for its tenderness.
+- What cut of beef is best?
+Beef tenderloin is best for its softness.

-- How do you know when Beef Wellington is done?
-Use a thermometer; aim for medium-rare.
+- How do I know it’s done?
+Use a meat thermometer—about 130°F for medium-rare.

 Conclusion